SeoHyunWoong/xwoojin.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-There are million things that I'm interested in, but let me just list three from the top aside from computers and programming.<br>
+There are million things that I'm interested in, but let me just list three from the top (Excluding computers and programming)<br>
-1. Cars
+* Cars
 Audi A7

 * Video Games
 League of Legends

-- Sports
+* Sports
 Soccer, Basketball, Ski

 <br><br>
 Oh!
 I shouldn't have to mention that GIRLS are the obvious HIGHEST INTEREST OF ALL TIMES.
 PEROID.
 DUH? ;)